-In addition, John advises clients on general broker-dealer registration and SRO membership, dealer/trader/finder issues, research reports and distribution, communications with the public, suitability, outsourcing arrangements and related technology agreements, negative consent letters to transfer accounts, mass transfer process, foreign broker-dealer/cross-border registration requirements (Rule 15a-6 and related no-action letters), books and records/electronic recordkeeping issues, Regulation ATS and supervisory liability for officers, among other things.
+John’s regulatory and compliance-related practice includes advising clients on general broker-dealer registration and SRO membership, dealer/trader/finder issues, FinTech/trading platforms, clearing firms and related financial responsibility requirements, FINRA advertising rules, Regulation BI, outsourcing arrangements and non U.S. broker-dealer/cross-border registration requirements (Rule 15a-6 and related no-action letters), books and records/electronic recordkeeping issues, Regulation ATS and supervisory liability for CCOs and senior officers.

 - Goldman Sachs in the spinoff of SIMON Markets, a fintech company that provides a technology platform for structured products